 Design the network once.

-Foresight is a network designer that holds the floor plan, the equipment, the WiFi coverage, the cable runs, the bill of materials, the client quote and the install checklist as one design.
-Place an AP, the heatmap updates.
-Move a switch, the BoM updates.
-Edit a wall, everything follows.
+Design a network in one place, and you stop fighting the drift.
+The floor plan, the equipment, the WiFi coverage, the cable runs, the bill of materials, the client quote and the install checklist are all the same design — not seven files that disagree by revision four.
+Place an AP and the heatmap redraws.
+Move a switch and the BoM and quote follow.
+Edit a wall and everything downstream updates with it.

 Walls, doors, windows, dimensions — exactly where they are.